salrashid123/vault_gcp/README.md

 Vault can also authenticate compute engine instances using the GCE instances [instance identity document](https://cloud.google.com/compute/docs/instances/verifying-instance-identity).
 The identity document is simplay a Google signed OIDC token which can be verified against a public certificate google provides.

->> Fankly, this is what vault should be using to authenticate even service account.
+>> Frankly, this is what vault should be using to authenticate even service account.
 The previous section authenticates a service account using a "self-signed" JWT...but what really asserts identity is a google OIDC token.
 For more information, see [google_id_token](https://github.com/salrashid123/google_id_token)

 Anyway, in the **Admin window**, run the following to create the endpoint: